 Latex based grouts are used when extra strength is needed or the grout needs to have added water resistance.

-Epoxy grouts are know for their ability to resist some chemicals, stain resistance, moisture resistance, color consistency, and strength.
-Stone products are often butted together so as to eliminate grout joints.
+Epoxy grouts are known for their ability to resist some chemicals, stain resistance, moisture resistance, color consistency, and strength.
+Stone products are often butted together to eliminate grout joints.

 Waterproof membranes are needed because both grout and ceramic are usually porous.
 The waterproof membranes prevent water from seeping up through the substrate or from seeping down through the ceramic to the floor or wall.
 This is especially important in some outdoor settings.